 Much like a virus, planned obsolescence has morphed into several different strains over time: some more noxious than others.

 That’s when a manufacturer purposefully designs a product to last a shorter period of time.
-Usually, they do this by designing critical parts with an inferior quality or purposeful weak point calculated to fail after a pre-determined amount of normal wear and tear.
+Usually, they do this by designing certain parts with an inferior quality or a purposeful weak point calculated to fail after a pre-determined amount of normal wear and tear.